Central And Eastern Europe Freight And Logistics Market Size and Share

 By Freight Forwarding Mode: Sea and Waterways Lead with Air Acceleration

-Sea and inland waterways freight forwarding held 50.16% of revenue in 2024 across the Central and Eastern Europe Freight and Logistics market, leveraging cost-efficient long-haul options through Black Sea and Baltic gateways.
+Sea and inland waterways freight forwarding held 50.16% of revenue in 2024, leveraging cost-efficient long-haul options through Black Sea and Baltic gateways.
 Forwarders integrate barge legs with short-sea feeder loops, optimizing total landed cost for heavy commodities.
 Air freight forwarding enjoys a 3.95% CAGR (2025-2030), strengthened by pharmaceutical and electronics traffic requiring strict temperature and security controls.
-The Central and Eastern Europe freight and logistics market size for air freight forwarding could top USD 2.94 billion by 2030 as capacity additions at Riga, Budapest, and Warsaw airports mature.
+The Central and Eastern Europe freight and logistics market size for air freight forwarding is expected to grow as capacity additions at Riga, Budapest, and Warsaw airports mature.

 Hybrid door-to-door rail products capture shippers looking to balance cost and speed.
 Digital native forwarders leverage API connections to airlines and rail operators, offering instantaneous quotes and milestone monitoring.
 Traditional forwarders respond through acquisitions and proprietary software rollouts to preserve their share within an increasingly tech-driven competitive field.